openArrow/PeerToPeerClient/README.txt

 This is a Peer to Peer clinet project with a central directory server.
-Both Peer Client and directory Server are implemeted using Qt framework and C++/ For Further Information please see the reoprt.pdf
+Both Peer Client and directory Server are implemeted using Qt framework and C++/ For Further Information please see the ProjectReport.pdf

 Both the peer client and peer server are implementedt using Qt framework.
 So to build it following steps need to be followed: